 "What is most interesting now about this lovely home is not only the excellent manner in which the Freemans have preserved it, but also the method by which they have modernized it, turning it into a most livable setting for busy people who do a great deal of entertaining, and at the same time completely retaining all of its unique charm.The Freemans deserve much credit for what they have done with and for this historic gem of a house.
 The imagination and good taste which they used in their renovations and additions are fine examples of what can be done with an old house to make it an on-going home for the future.
 This is preservation on a practical basis." via The Courier in an article entitled "'Tusculum' - 1747 home combination of old and new" published on May 27th, 1981

 Joshua Freeman married Michelle DiFebo Freeman in Italy on May 19th, 2001 and then came home to celebrate the wedding at Tusculum Farm in June 2001

-Joshua and Michelle Freeman added an addition to The Main House, which you can see today, as well as created a gallery in the back of the house that includes the original stone wall.
+Joshua and Michelle Freeman added an addition to The Farm House, which you can see today, as well as created a gallery in the back of the house that includes the original stone wall.
 They also renovated the Hay Barn, pictured above.

 Joshua Freeman passed away in a tragic accident on December 14th, 2006.
 Today, Michelle DiFebo Freeman continues his legacy and runs Tusculum Farm in addition to being the owner and CEO of the Carl M. Freeman Companies, president and chairman of the Carl M. Freeman Foundation, and founding chairman of the Joshua M. Freeman Foundation